13 AMAZING Things to Do in Suqian, China 2026 (Complete Travel Guide)

 Trip.com

-• Open-air concert hall hosts music festivals during summer
+• An open-air concert hall that hosts summer music festivals

-• Best viewing times: May-June for peak flower blooms, March for cherry blossoms
+• Best viewing: May-June for peak blooms, March for cherry blossoms

-See Related: Fun & Best Things to Do in Zibo, China
+See related: Things to Do in Zibo, China

 Traditional wooden architecture and stone streets of Yaowan Ancient Town with red lanterns hanging above narrow alleyways